Christian Coleman: World 100m champion suspended over missed drug test | DW | 17.06.2020

 Coleman, 24, detailed his latest missed test on Tuesday in a long post on his Twitter account.
 He admitted the December 9 test was his third infraction over a 12-month period.
 He also missed tests on January 16, 2019, and April 26, 2019.

+Coleman protested his innocence on social media: "I have never and will never use performance enhancing supplements or drugs.
+I am willing to take a drug test EVERY single day for the rest of my career for all I care to prove my innocence."

-The favorite to land gold over 100 meters at next year's Olympics insisted a phone call from testers while he was out Christmas shopping could've prevented the misunderstanding about his whereabouts but for now, at least, a suspension from the sport has been meted out.
+The favorite to land gold over 100 meters at next year's Olympics insisted a phone call from testers while he was out Christmas shopping could have prevented the misunderstanding about his whereabouts.

 jsi/rt (AFP, SID)